Adnuntius/ios_sdk/README.md

 ### loadAd format

-Currently, only a single adUnit can be specified in the adUnits array structure, but otherwise you can pass in any of the ad unit configuration allowed by adn.js
+Only a single adUnit can be specified in the adUnits array structure, otherwise you can use any of the parameters supported by adn.js within the adUnit request.

 https://docs.adnuntius.com/adnuntius-advertising/requesting-ads/intro/adn-request